Helen Parsons Smith: Early life

-In 1923, the family moved to southern California, a destination said to have been chosen by Olga using a Ouija board.
+In 1923, the family moved to southern California, a destination Helen later said to have been chosen by Olga using a Ouija board.
 She worked for her father's firm, Northrup Business Adjustments, during the 1930s.
-In 1933, she met Jack Parsons, a chemist who became a noted expert in rocket propulsion, at a church social.
-Helen and Jack were engaged in July 1934 and in April 1935, they were married.
+In 1933, she met Jack Parsons, a chemist who became an expert in rocket propulsion, at a dance social at a Pasadena Congregationalist church.
+Helen and Jack were engaged in July 1934 and on April 26, 1935, they were married.
 They bought a house in Pasadena.